ctong1124/backstage-exercise/README.md

 }
 `

-Assumptions (after thinking through):
-- server log only since application start

-Initial thoughts:
+## Scope/Architecture:
 - Overall application architecture options:
-  - Real calculations on server with NextJS API routes (pages router)
+  - Option 1: Real calculations on server with NextJS API routes (pages router)
-    - Pros
+    - Pros:
-      - Can actually do calculations on server
+      - can actually do calculations on server
-      - Actually an API request
+      - actually an API request
-      - Good paradigm for calling API route on form submission
+      - existing paradigm for calling API route on form submission
     - Cons:
       - could be overkill
-  - Real calculations on server with NextJS server actions (apps router)
+  - Option 2: Real calculations on server with NextJS server actions (apps router)
-    - Pros
+    - Pros:
-      - Can actually do calculations on server
+      - can actually do calculations on server
     - Cons:
       - could be overkill
       - personally not as familiar with app router and server actions at the moment
-  - fake server calls using regular React returning Promise to simulate an async request
+  - Option 3: Fake server calls using regular React returning Promise to simulate an async request
-    - Pros
+    - Pros:
       - probably most simple
       - don't actually have to deal with a server
     - Cons:
       - faking a lot, including server call and api response
+  - Conclusion: decided to go with option 1.
+I liked that I could spend time writing real code on the server instead of deciding on a pattern to fake the server call.
 - Data storage: part of requirements include API call return info includes # of times input has been requested and date/time of last request for this input.
 This needs to be stored somewhere on "server".
 Options:
-  - Fake storage in scope of "server"
+  - Option 1: Fake storage in scope of server
     - Pros:
       - simple
     - Cons:
-      - memory is temporary and destroyed on "server" restart
+      - memory is temporary and destroyed on server restart
-  - DB
+  - Option 2: Implement a real DB
     - Pros:
       - non-temporary memory
     - Cons:
       - more difficult
       - overkill

-Main parts:
-- application architecture
-- UI
-- calculation

-Tasks:
+  - Conclusion: went with Option 1, setting up a DB would definitely bloat scope of this project.

+## Task breakdown
+Quick to test chosen app architecture:
-- Form to submit
+- Basic to submit
 - POST route (no calc)
-- stores data?
+- basic data storage

+After it looked okay:
+- nicer data types
-- calculation
+- calculation code
 - listing table
+- cleanup
+- make it look nice
 - validation/error handling

-# Main files to look at tl;dr
-- TBD

-# Database structure
-{number: {
-  value: x,
-  occurrences: x,
-  last_datetime: x,
-  },
-  ....
-}

-# Improvements
+# Manual Testing
-- actual Db
-- tests
--  could optimize squareOfSums calculation
-- when you refresh client side page, it will refresh the server log table. to fix this, could create a new GET call that grbas all logs from server on component mount
-- on submit, write out equation and answer

-# Test use cases
-Input 10 => 2640
+## Calculation testing
 Input 1 => 0
 Input 2 => 4
 Input 3 => 22
 Input 4 => 70
+Input 5 => 170
+Input 10 => 2640

+## UI testing
+Happy path, first time query which does calculation

+Happy path, repeat query which pulls from DB

-Input 0 => Validation error
+Sad path, Input 0 => Validation error

-Input 'a' => Validation error
+Sad path, Input 'a' => Validation error

+# TODO/Improvements for future
+- Could be nice to implement an actual db so we can store values across server restarts
+- Could turn the entire `Manual testing` section (above^^) into actual tests
+- Could optimize squareOfSums calculation more
+  - could implement another layer of storing for already calculated sums and utilize that for future sums
+- When you refresh the page, it will refresh the server log table even if the server is still storing the previous calls.
+To fix this, could create a new GET call that grabs all logs from server storage on component mount.
+- Right now, you only see the answer to the equation in the logging area under value.
+Could be nice to write out the equation and answer in the Form area so the functionality/answer is clearer to end user.